A Macintosh History 85.12

 Vimco is what it sounds like and what it sounds like is as important as what it looks like.
 VMCO is the Visual/Vocal MAUG Conferencing Utility.
 It’s a communication program that integrates MacinTalk, Apple’s speech synthesis program, and the conferencing (or group meeting) software on CompuServe MAUG special interest group.

 VMCO not only speaks what you and other people type but also shows the faces (in icon form) of the speaker and up to 19 other meeting attendees.
 Users create their own face icons and variations that include eight of the basic conversational emotions (grin, laugh, anger, and so on).
 The face icons come in two varieties: listening and talking.
 And users customize their voices by adjusting the speed and pitch.

 VMCO was written by Bob Perez and is based on VCO, written by Harry Chesley for use on the Delphi network.
 VMCO takes VCO to its next logical step.
 The next step, Bob assures us, is a program that makes your snappy responses for you, automatically.

-There’s more modem goodness a little later on in Your First Connection.
+There’s more modem goodness in Your First Connection.